TeriD/CodeYou_Capstone/README.md

    g.
 VehicleType_Visualization_Bokeh.ipynb
         - This Jupyter notebook uses Bokeh to provide the visualization
         - The output pie chart plot shows the different vehicle type categories that were involved in all incidents within the range of data.
+        - The output is an html that should open immediately after the complete notebook is completed.
-12. Workzone_Dashboard
+12. Workzone_Dashboard.ipynb
    a.
 This final visualization is a work in progress.
    b.
-The workzone_dashboard.py builds components for a Panel application giving an overview of the project and a visualization of the KSP_Incidents data table.
+The workzone_dashboard.ipynb builds components for a Panel application giving an overview of the project and a visualization of the KSP_Incidents data table.
+The Panel application will show at the conclusion of the notebook run.
    c.
-The Run_Workzone_Dashboard.ipynb will open the Panel application in a web browser.
-   d.
-Note that if you execute the Run_Workzone_Dashboard.ipynb to display the Panel application, you must stop the process in the code IDE.
-Closing the browser does not accomplish this.
-This step is a workaround to having the Panel application hosted on a third-party site.
+The final intent is to display several of the existing panes created in other standalone notebooks as part of a cohesive whole.
 13. When you are done working on your repo, deactivate the virtual environment.

 ## Virtual Environment Commands